BiancaMariaLaudenzi/Cardio-respiratory-model/README.md

 The directory "source_files" contains the files ".cc" and ".h" representing the different systems: the cardiovascular system (cardiovascular), the lungs mechanics system (lungMechanics), the gas exchange and transport system (transport), the cardiovascular control system (cardiovascularControl) and the ventilatory control system (respiratoryControl).

 The "test/params" directory contains the input parameters of the model divided for each system.
-Note that the file "commonParams.pot" contains the input parameters that are common to more than one system.
+Note that the file "commonParams.dat" contains the input parameters that are common to more than one system.
 Results will be saved in a subfolder of the "test" directory.

 To run the code:
 - enter the "source_files" directory and run "make -f Makefile clean all";